 Find out what’s happening near you

-For more information about the Hear to Inform and Connect project UK-wide, contact Kerry Davis, the Project Manager, on Kerry.Davis@hearingloss.org.uk or call 0203 227 6075.
+For more information about the Hear to Inform and Connect project and to discuss how we could work together, contact Nigel Davies, Project Manager, on Nigel.Davies@hearingloss.org.uk or call 0203 227 6038.

 Our generous funders